Outlook Integration Guide

 - Click Add

-- IMPORTANT: Copy the client secret value immediately, as it will not be shown again
+- IMPORTANT: Copy the Client Secret Value (Not the Secret ID) immediately, as it will not be shown again.

 Required API Permissions